Step 3. Specify Restore Settings

 [This option applies only if you have selected a restore point of the Snapshot, Replica or Manual Snapshot type at the Restore Point step of the wizard]

-By default, Veeam Backup for AWS launches worker instances used to perform restore operations in the backup account.
-However, you can instruct Veeam Backup for AWS to launch worker instances in a production account — that is, an account in which the snapshot that is used to restore files and folders of the source EC2 instance resides.
-To do that, set the Deploy workers in production account toggle to On, and specify an IAM role that will be used to launch worker instances, and further attached to these instances and used by Veeam Backup for AWS to communicate with them.
-The role must be assigned permissions listed in section FLR Worker IAM Role Permissions.
+By default, Veeam Backup for AWS deploys worker instances used to perform restore operations in the backup account.
+However, you can instruct Veeam Backup for AWS to deploy worker instances in a production account — that is, an account in which the snapshot that is used to restore files and folders of the source EC2 instance resides.
+To do that, set the Deploy workers in production account toggle to On.

-For an IAM role to be displayed in the IAM role list, it must belong to the AWS account in which the snapshot resides, and must be added to Veeam Backup for AWS as described in section Adding IAM Roles.
+For an IAM role to be displayed in the list of available roles, it must be added to Veeam Backup for AWS as described in section Adding IAM Roles.
 If you have not added the necessary IAM role to Veeam Backup for AWS beforehand, you can do it without closing the EC2 File-level Recovery wizard.
-To add an IAM role, click Add and complete the Add IAM Role wizard.
+To do that, click Add and complete the Add IAM Role wizard.

 Important